Division for Teaching, Learning and Content

-Section of HIV and Health Education
+Section of Health and Global Citizenship Education

 The skill base of staff in the Section includes expertise in education, health and development.
 Its staff bring a mix of professional experiences to the Sector, Division and Section, in support of the Education Sector, and towards the achievement of Education for All and the Millennium Development Goals.

 This team focuses on four main thematic areas:

 - Comprehensive education sector responses to HIV and AIDS – Promotion of the EDUCAIDS framework with a focus on effective M&E of education sector responses to HIV & AIDS; and programming with and for Adolescents and Young People from Key Populations (AYKP) at higher risk of HIV exposure.

 - Respect for all in a safe learning environment – Education sector responses to cultivate respect for all people and prevent and address discrimination, and violence including bullying in educational settings, in particular homophobic and transphobic bullying.

 - Substance use prevention education - Organization of an international technical consultation on school-based interventions on substance use prevention and harm reduction.

 - Support to HQ, regional and country colleagues for effective internal planning, M&E, reporting including impact modelling to tell a more compelling story.